InfoBERT: Improving Robustness of Language Models from An Information Theoretic Perspective

 \textbf{Representation Learning} MI maximization principle has been adopted by many studies on self-supervised representation learning \citep{infonce,pmlr-v80-belghazi18a,hjelm2018learning,simclr}.
-Specifically, InfoNCE \citep{infonce} is used as the lower bound of MI, forming the problem as contrastive learning \citep{DBLP:conf/icml/SaunshiPAKK19}.
+Specifically, InfoNCE \citep{infonce} is used as the lower bound of MI, forming the problem as contrastive learning \citep{DBLP:conf/icml/SaunshiPAKK19, yu2020finetuning}.
 However, \citet{infomin} suggests that the InfoMax \citep{DBLP:journals/computer/Linsker88} principle may introduce excessive and noisy information, which could be adversarial.
 To generate robust representation, \citet{worstcase} formalizes the problem from a mutual-information perspective, which essentially performs adversarial training for worst-case perturbation, while mainly considers the continuous space in computer vision.
 In contrast, \method originates from an information-theoretic perspective and is compatible with both standard and adversarial training for discrete input space of language models.

 Before diving into details, we first discuss the textual adversarial examples we consider in this paper.
 We mainly focus on the dominant word-level attack as the main threat model, since it achieves higher attack success and is less noticeable to human readers than other attacks.
 Due to the discrete nature of text input space, it is difficult to measure adversarial distortion on token level.
-Instead, because most word-level adversarial attacks \citep{DBLP:conf/emnlp/AlzantotSEHSC18,textbugger,textfooler} constrain word perturbations via the bounded magnitude in the semantic embedding space, we therefore define the adversarial text examples with distortions constrained in the embedding space as follows. \begin{definition} ($\epsilon$-bounded Textual Adversarial Examples).
-Given a sentence $x=[x_1;x_2;...;x_n]$, where $x_i$ is the word at the $i$-th position, the $\epsilon$-bounded adversarial sentence $x'=[x_1';x_2';...;x_n']$ for a classifier $\mathcal{F}$ satisfies: $(1)$ $\mathcal{F}(x') \ne o(x')$, where $o(\cdot)$ is the oracle (\emph{e.g.}, human decision-maker); $(2)$ $||t_i - t_i'||_2 \le \epsilon$ for $i=1, 2, ..., n$, where $\epsilon \ge 0$ and $t_i$ is the word embedding of $x_i$. \end{definition} For simplicity, we denote the $\epsilon$-bounded constraint of adversarial example $x'$ for sentence $x$ as $D(x, x') \le \epsilon$.
+Instead, because most word-level adversarial attacks \citep{textbugger,textfooler} constrain word perturbations via the bounded magnitude in the semantic embedding space, by adapting from \citet{jacobsen2018excessive}, we define the adversarial text examples with distortions constrained in the embedding space.